Apier.no

 - Step 04

-Apier executes, audits, replays
+Apier validates, audits, replays

 Why not integrate directly